-Rilpivirine (Edurant), previously known as TMC278) is a second-generation non-nucleoside reverse transcriptase inhibitor (NNRTI), developed by Johnson & Johnson/Tibotec.
+Rilpivirine (Edurant) is a second-generation non-nucleoside reverse transcriptase inhibitor (NNRTI), developed by Janssen (formerly Tibotec).
 Rilpivirine was submitted for licensing in the United States in November 2010 and received approval for use as first-line treatment in May 2011.
 European marketing approval followed in November 2011.

-It has also been combined in a once-daily tablet (Eviplera) with Gilead’s drugs tenofovir and FTC, which received marketing approval in the EU in November 2011.
+- As a once-daily tablet (Eviplera) with Gilead’s drugs tenofovir and emtricitabine, which received marketing approval in the EU in November 2011.
 This combination tablet is marketed as Complera in the US.
-Researchers are also working on an injectable form of this drug that utilises nanoparticles and would only need to be taken once a month.
-(Van t’Klooster)

-A pooled analysis of 48-week data has been presented from two international phase III studies, ECHO and THRIVE, each of which compared rilpivirine 25mg once daily to efavirenz 600mg once daily, in combination with two nucleoside analogues, in treatment-naive individuals.
+Rilpivirine was approved based on the findings of two international phase III studies, ECHO and THRIVE, each of which compared rilpivirine 25mg once daily to efavirenz 600mg once daily, in combination with two nucleoside analogues, in treatment-naive individuals.
 (Cohen)

 The ECHO study randomised 690 patients, and all received a nucleoside analogue backbone of tenofovir and emtricitabine.
-THRIVE randomised 678 patients, with the nucleoside backbone chosen by the patient’s doctor: around 60% of participants received tenofovir/FTC, 30% received AZT/3TC and 10% received abacavir/3TC.
+THRIVE randomised 678 patients, with the nucleoside backbone chosen by the patient’s doctor: around 60% of participants received tenofovir/emtricitabine, 30% received zidovudine/lamivudine and 10% received abacavir/lamivudine.